colorizenl/multimedialib/readme.md

 Applications are split into *scenes*.
 Only one scene can be active at the same time, but complex scenes can consist of multiple sub-scenes, each responsible for a certain part of the scene.

-The currently active scene has access to the *stage*, which contains the graphics and audio for the current scenes.
-Graphics are split into multiple 2D layers, plus one layer for 3D graphics for renderers that support 3D.
+The scene has access to the *stage*, which contains the graphics for the currently active scene.
+The stage is structured as a [scene graph](https://en.wikipedia.org/wiki/Scene_graph).
+Depending on the renderer and platform, the stage can contain 2D and/or 3D graphics.

 Scene logic is intentionally separate from the contents of the stage.
 This allows each scene to function as an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system).